mikeal/ZDAG/SPEC.md

 prior formats (`dag-json` and `dag-cbor`) have to contend with a lack of determinism and end up having to work with data that may have been improperly encoded.

+# COMPARISONS_AND_MOTIVATION

+The initial motivation for this format was finding a more compact serialization than CBOR for *most*, but not all, data.
+The approach I decided to take was sorting all the links into their own table so that we could have a CID specific compression routine.
+That lined all the CID's in-order for a compression table, which provides de-duplication and also cuts down on the bytes we're using.

+At this point, we're already using a compression table, why not build another one to hold all the map keys, string and byte values.
+That way we also de-duplicate common map keys.
+Then the structure is just a series of tokens that give us type hints, containers (maps and lists), constants (null, true, false), number values, and pointers to each compression table.

+This is large departure from the approach taken by JSON and CBOR and it is not entirely without cost.

+The compression table for links is "free" when compared against link representations in other formats.
+CIDs have existing parsing rules that allow us to compress them without using extra length encodings or extra delimiter tokens for anything but closing the header.

+But the values table is different, we have to give the length of every value in the table, and the total size of the header, which could cost more bytes than just inlining the values when there is no de-duplications.

+For instance, when JSON encodes a string it uses a closing and opening delimiter between the value data which costs 2 bytes.
+Most often, ZDAG will use 1byte (read about DELTA compression below to see how we keep this low even when the values are large in size) for the length of the value in the table and then *may* need to use both a token for the typing of the value *and* a VARINT pointer to the table index.

+We're able to be reliably be smaller than JSON for small blocks because we cut many of the separator tokens in containers, so the table ends up not costing us anything, but CBOR is a bit better than that.
+CBOR has a few different ways it encodes data.

+CBOR uses a linear tokenization like JSON but it's a binary format and is much smarter about how it uses tokens to reduce size.
+There's also optionality in CBOR (something we have to turn off in `dag-cbor` to ensure determinism) so there are ways to encode small containers and values that reduce the space required for CBOR's tokens.
+However, there's a cost to the approach CBOR takes as well.

+In CBOR, only very small numbers (0-32?) can be inlined as values.
+That means every number over 32 requires a type hint.
+This is a necessary tradeoff for CBOR to inline other information about small values and containers to save token space.

+ZDAG takes a different approach that optimizes for storing large numbers without a typing token, so if you have lots of numbers the token frequence of ZDAG will be much lower than CBOR and will give a smaller representation even without hitting other optimizations.

+ZDAG uses numbers in the high end of the 1byte VARINT range.
+This allows us to inline integers both higher and lower than the token range.
+Only integers that conflict with a narrow set of tokens (right now, only 100-127) take a penatly byte for typing.

+Since this format has features we expect developers to contiously leverage it seems worth it to make this tradeoff.
+Samples of chain data show, no big surprise, frequent use of large numbers.
+Reducing the space used for large numbers is more important than shaving a delimiter token from small containers and string/byte values.

+Still, you can find plenty of cases where a CBOR representation is slightly smaller than ZDAG, but by making small alterations to that structure you can consistenly find a smaller ZDAG representation, sometimes dramatically smaller.

+JSON serializations are almost always larger than ZDAG unless you craft an attack against the ZDAG compression table in order to intentionally create a larger serialization.
+This is quite difficult when comparing to JSON because the values are limited to UTF-8 and it follows a very similar compression scheme to VARINT which is what we use for the table pointers.
+However, you can use byte data to craft an attack specifically against ZDAG that can more easily overwhelm the compression table and produce a larger serialization, but I see no reason to believe data that is designed for these attacks is representative of common user data and these are easily avoidable penalties if you're shaping data for ZDAG.

+The rest of the compression techniques in ZDAG are designed fall into two categories:

+* Reduce the necessary typing tokens by finding patterns of consistent typing.
+* Reduce the overhead of VARINT pointers whenever those pointers occur linearly.
+  This is done for data structures that have a guaranteed ordering (map) and also for containers that just happen to occur linearly (which you can program/design for if you're serializing a list of unorded unique entries).

+When data falls into these rules it can dramatically reduce the token overhead to well below CBOR or any comparable format.
+And since this tokenization is in a separate header these compression techniques don't compete with string compression you may want to apply to the entire block.
+Just the opposite, all the data that can benefit from string compression is isolated into its own header so if you choose to compress it you are handing the string compressor a well sorted string without the data that would be problematic to compress (hash links and VARINTs).

+In short, the approach ZDAG takes is not without tradeoffs.
+The compression table **is not necessarily "free"**, especially when there is no de-duplication across the structure but the gains we make elsewhere tend to make ZDAG serializations smaller anyway without even designing for them and structures that **are** designed for them can effectively tool their own forms of application specific compression by altering the shape of their data to match the compression paths of ZDAG.

 # COMPRESSION

 ## DETERMINISM